 When: 8am until 6pm

-You can also reach Wat Paknam by taking the MRT to Bang Phai from here, it’s about a 12 minute (800m) walk.
-If you prefer not to walk, then the BTS Station at Watthukat is your best bet.
-There are usually plenty of taxis waiting to pick up temple visitors.
+Alternatively, you can reach Wat Paknam by taking the MRT to Bang Phai, followed by a 12-minute (800m) walk.
+If you prefer not to walk, the BTS Station at Watthukat is closer, and there are usually plenty of taxis waiting to pick up temple visitors.

 Book a private tour that covers the first 4 temples on our list in one day